 Trends and Latest Developments

 In recent years, there's been a growing trend of using popular culture, including books and movies, to explore and understand mental health.
-This approach helps to destigmatize mental illness and make it more relatable to a wider audience.
+So this approach helps to destigmatize mental illness and make it more relatable to a wider audience.
 The interpretation of Winnie the Pooh characters as representations of various mental health conditions has become a popular topic in online forums, blogs, and even academic discussions.

 Tips and Expert Advice